iroanya/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 Analysis.

-After cleaning the data I the dataframe to do the following.
+After cleaning the data I used the dataframe to do the following.

 A. Get information for the highest confirmed cases.